-Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80’s Concert Series
+Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80s Concert Series

-Hall & Oates and Tears For Fears will headline a 29-stop tour this summer, the bands jointly announced earlier this week.
+Hall & Oates and Tears for Fears will headline a 29-stop tour this summer, the bands jointly announced earlier this week.

 Daryl Hall & @JohnOates will team with @tearsforfears for a summer arena tour, with @allen_stone opening :: https://t.co/OPmK47JFEl pic.twitter.com/ufBWv2sPXI